SAF leaders on Aloysius Pang's death: Key quotes

 WHAT REFRESHER TRAINING DO MAINTENANCE TECHNICIANS GET?

 COL Tan: Before a major exercise, NSmen undergo a comprehensive training programme.
-Specific for the maintenance crew, NSmen go thru refresher training on equipment inspection as well as maintenance tasks such as demonstration by trainers on how to perform maintenance tasks before the servicemen conduct hands-on training.
+Specific for the maintenance crew, NSmen go through refresher training on equipment inspection, as well as maintenance tasks - such as demonstration by trainers on how to perform maintenance tasks - before the servicemen conduct hands-on training.
 All these are done with emphasis on training safety and precaution as they go about these maintenance tasks.

 Additional practical session on trouble shooting and common faults are also conducted.